jacksonisidor/MavenProject/README.md

 ## Project Structure
   - `maven_processing.ipynb`: A Jupyter Notebook cleaning, processing, and analyzing COVID-19 data.
-  - `Vaccination_ARIMAX.ipynb`: A Jupyter Notebook containing all the steps to develop a robust ARIMAX model with an interpretation and recommendation of use.
+  - `COVID_ARIMAX.ipynb`: A Jupyter Notebook containing all the steps to develop a robust ARIMAX model with an interpretation and recommendation of use.
   - `MAVEN_Project.pdf`: My team's conclusive report outlining our findings with LaTeX formatting.